les1g/Calculator/README.md

 #  Calculator

 A simple web-based calculator built with Flask.
-It supports basic arithmetic operations, tracks recent calculations, and features a clean pink-themed interface.
+It supports basic arithmetic operations, tracks recent calculations, and features a pink-themed interface.

 ## 📁 Project Structure